Physician associates support doctors in the diagnosis and management of patients. They are trained to perform a number of roles including:

 They work under the direct supervision of a doctor.

-You will usually need a science-orientated first degree to be able to get onto one of the training programmes available.
+You will usually need a science-related first degree to get onto one of the training programmes available.

 Physician associates have to meet a nationally approved standard of training and practice.
 This is a requirement of the competence and curriculum framework for physician associates.